he-yang/Excel-to-JSON/source/profeatures.md

 Pro Code is the `email address` you used during the checkout process of the Excel-to-JSON add-in on Stripe.
 This code is required to access pro features.

-## Nested Delimeter
+## Nested JSON Key Delimeter

-The Nested Delimeter specifies how to separate nested keys in Nested JSON Mode.
+The Nested JSON Key Delimeter specifies how to separate nested keys in Nested JSON Mode.
 The default delimiter is a dot (.).

 You can also use other delimiters like:
 - Forward slash (/)